 - Local language teaching and learning materials

-- GALLERY: What does a reading camp look like?
+- GALLERY: What does a reading club look like?

 - World Vision India helps children learn to read in the language they understand